jsong00505/Jsong-Study-Udacity/udacity-vr-nanodegree/project-3-jsong/README.md

 # A Maze
-Completion: 4/16
+Completion: 7/16
 ## Main Functionality
-- [ ] The student assembles a Maze scene using Unity primitives. - Starting with the project starter kit, the student has created a maze scene using Unity primitives.
+- [x] The student assembles a Maze scene using Unity primitives. - Starting with the project starter kit, the student has created a maze scene using Unity primitives.
-- [ ] The student populates their maze environment with waypoints, collectables, the key, a gate, and a completion UI. - The maze environment contains collectables, waypoints, a key, a gate, and the completion UI.
+- [x] The student populates their maze environment with waypoints, collectables, the key, a gate, and a completion UI. - The maze environment contains collectables, waypoints, a key, a gate, and the completion UI.

 ## Waypoint Functionality
 - [x] The student uses provided waypoints and arranges them in the scene such that it can be traveled from the start to the key, the key to the door and final UI. - The maze may be traversed using the waypoints from start to finish.